 Diana Montane is co-author of the autobiography of talk-show host, Cristina Saralegui, My Life as a Blonde, (Warner Books, 1998).
 She co-authored the book, The Daughters of Juarez, with Univision anchor Teresa Rodríguez, (Simon & Schuster, 2008.)
 Diana co-authored the book I Would Find a Girl Walking: Letters from a Serial Killer with police reporter Kathy Kelly, published in April 2011 by Berkley Publishing/Penguin Books.
 She is also a journalist, playwright, and published author.
 She has contributed numerous articles and cover stories for The Miami Herald, The Los Angeles Times, The Palm Beach Post, The New Times, Latina Magazine, and others.

 SAM ALIBRANDO: Sam Alibrando's latest book, The 3 Dimensions of Emotions, delivers a distinctive way to understand all human interactions through three axes on which people move interpersonally.
 Readers will learn a practical tool set to use any time to move them from an unproductive negative reaction into a more productie interaction with anyone in their lives.
 Sam Alibrando, Ph.D., is President of APC, Inc. a psychological consutling firm, and he is an organizational consultant, psychotherapist, author, teacher, workshop facilitator, collaborate mediator and executive coach.
-Sold to Career Press for publication May 2016.
+Sold to Career Press.
+Published May 2016.

 MARK FRANKO: Mark Franko is one of America’s most prolific writers on dance in the country.
 As well as being an award winning writer with numerous books and articles written on the subject of dance, he is an acclaimed choreographer and editor of Dance Research Journal.
 Martha Graham in Love and War, study of the life and choreography of Martha Graham between the war years from 1938 to 1953, was published by Oxford University Press in October 2011.
 Reprinted in paperback by Oxford Press in Febuary 2014.
 His book Dance As Text: Ideologies of the Baroque Body, Second Edition was published by Oxford University Press in May 2012.
 It reached No. 2 on Amazon.com in first week of publication in Dance Category.